-During the school day our school are responsible for the safeguarding of our children who receive an education at another establishment but remain on our roll.
+During the school day our school is responsible for the safeguarding of our children who receive an education at another establishment but remain on our roll.
 We will keep in touch on a regular basis with the alternative provision and will monitor the attendance.
-We will arrange telephone or email contact before 9.15 to ensure that first response protocols are followed.